How to Backup and Restore Email in Zimbra

 [root@mail-server ~]# chown -R zimbra:zimbra /backup

-2. As a zimbra user, issue the following command to backup the user mailbox :
+As a Zimbra user, execute the following command to backup the user mailbox:

 [root@mail-server~]# su - zimbra